Welcome To the International Baccalaureate Program at Clearwater Central Catholic High School

 The International Baccalaureate Program (IB) covers all the core courses in a regular educational program and then takes the student one step further.
 Beyond intellectual rigor and high academic standards, strong emphasis is placed on the ideals of international understanding and responsible citizenship so that the IB student may become a critical and compassionate thinker, lifelong learner, and an informed participant in local and world affairs.
 IB students develop the social and critical perspective necessary for success in the world today.
 The IB Program provides a broad education while still allowing a student to specialize in an area of particular interest, and is recognized by colleges and universities who award credit based on their admissions criteria.

 Research suggests that there are many benefits to choosing the DP.
-The programme aims to develop students who have excellent breadth and depth of knowledge – students who flourish physically, intellectually, emotionally and ethically.
-Click here for programme information.
+The program aims to develop students who have excellent breadth and depth of knowledge – students who flourish physically, intellectually, emotionally and ethically.
+Click here to view CCC’s IB Page.
+Click here for more detailed Diploma Program information.

 - a full program of studies designed to create a well-rounded experience.